 When to see your doctor

-BV symptoms can be like those of other infections, so it’s important to get the right diagnosis and treatment.
+BV symptoms can be similar to those of other infections, so it’s important to get the right diagnosis and treatment.
 If you experience any BV symptoms, see your doctor.

 This content has been reviewed by a group of medical subject matter experts, in accordance with Jean Hailes policy.